BashSupport Pro supports code completions of variables, functions, and commands.

 BashSupport Pro suggests built-in commands and commands, which are defined by the POSIX standard.

 Please note, that POSIX commands are shown even when they’re not present on the current machine.

 Commonly used shebang commands are displayed, when you start typing in the shebang line.

-File paths are completed.
-If you’re referencing a path at the first position of a command, then the popup is shown automatically.
+File paths are completed, too.
+If you’re referencing a path where a command is expected, then the popup is shown automatically.
 But to avoid unnecessary automatic completions, you have to manually invoke code completion for arguments.